-Apparel workers who make Patagonia clothing earned an additional $430,000 from fall 2014 to May 2016 through our participation in the Fair Trade program.
+Apparel workers who make Patagonia clothing earned an additional $1,000,000 from fall 2014 to July 2017 through our participation in the Fair Trade program.
 Employees at Nature USA in Los Angeles voted to take their share of the money, which equaled up to six days pay, as a cash bonus to pay for such things as healthcare and college tuition for their children.
-At Hirdaramani in Sri Lanka, workers chose to use theirs to open a daycare center that provides factory workers with free child care, implement a health and sanitation program and pay for sanitary napkins and undergarments to improve individual hygiene.
+At Hirdaramani in Sri Lanka, workers chose to use theirs to open a daycare center that provides factory workers with free child care, implement a health and sanitation program, and pay for sanitary napkins and undergarments to improve individual hygiene.
 And workers at MAS Leisureline, also in Sri Lanka, chose store vouchers to buy food, medicine, toiletries and other personal items.
-(These indirect benefits amounted to two weeks pay.)
+(These indirect benefits amounted to two weeks’ pay.)

 Because of its popularity among workers, factory owners and progressively minded customers, and its usefulness to us as a first step to raise workers’ wages, Patagonia’s participation in Fair Trade has grown rapidly.
-In fall 2014, we began by offering 10 Fair Trade clothing styles made in a single factory.
-As of fall 2016, we were selling 192 styles made in six factories.
-And by fall 2017 we expect to offer customers some 300 Fair Trade styles made in 13 different factories.
+In 2014, we began by offering 10 Fair Trade clothing styles made in a single factory.
+By spring 2017, we offered 287 styles made in ten factories—including the world’s first full line of Fair Trade Certified board shorts and bikinis.
+This fall (2017), we’re offering customers 480 Fair Trade styles made in 14 different factories.

 Also of note, most Fair Trade apparel factories are in Asia.
-But ours is the first apparel company to bring the program to factories in Mexico, Central America and, with last year’s addition of Nature USA, the U.S.
+But ours is the first apparel company to bring the program to factories in Mexico and the United States.
+We have also added certified factories in Colombia, Vietnam, Thailand and Nicaragua.